zuozhenggh/learning-library/enterprise-manageability-library/enterprise_manager/em_fleet_maintenance_upgrade.md

     final UPDATE operation which upgrades the database by switching it to the newly deployed home.

-1. Review and execute below command to update DB Target finance.subnet.vcn.oraclevcn.com
+    a) Review and execute below command to update DB Target finance.subnet.vcn.oraclevcn.com

     [oracle\@emcc \~]\$ emcli db_software_maintenance -performOperation